 What was your big break?

 When I did my first story for Italian Vogue with Steven Klein and stylist Joe McKenna back in the late Nineties.
 Soon after came shoots with Craig McDean, Richard Avedon, and all those amazing photographers.
 The biggest photographers wanted me, and that’s when I thought, Wow, I must have done something to attract them!

-What has been the most exciting moment in your
+What has been the most exciting moment in your career so far?

 Working with Avedon for the first time.
 My friend James Kaliardos, a makeup artist, suggested that I do the hair on a shoot they were working on together.
 Avedon called me and said, “So I’m waiting for you to come to talk about the hair.”

 The Seventies—from Cher to Faye Dunaway, big hair to chignons, you had every kind of style.